mcruz206/LearnAI-Bootcamp/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

-# Deploying a scoring service to the Azure Container (AKS)
+# Deploying a scoring service to the Azure Container Serice (AKS)

 This hands-on lab guides you through deploying a Machine Learning scoring file to a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.